nixworks/public/news/2010/06/14/index.md

 ##### Iraq
 ### [The Iraqi Council of Representatives convenes in Baghdad three months after inconclusive elections. ](/news/2010/06/14/the-iraqi-council-of-representatives-convenes-in-baghdad-three-months-after-inconclusive-elections.md)
-_Context: elections, Iraq, Baghdad, Iraqi Parliament_
+_Context: Baghdad, elections, Iraq, Iraqi Parliament_

-##### Poland
+##### Polish
 ### [Polish authorities arrest a suspected Israeli agent in connection with the murder of a Hamas operative in Dubai in January. ](/news/2010/06/14/polish-authorities-arrest-a-suspected-israeli-agent-in-connection-with-the-murder-of-a-hamas-operative-in-dubai-in-january.md)
 Poland holds a suspected Israeli agent wanted in Germany in connection with the murder of a Hamas commander in Dubai.

 ##### Lanseria International Airport
 ### [Lanseria International Airport reopens after the removal of the wreckage of yesterday's emergency landing involving mainly Al Jazeera Sports broadcast staff on their way to cover the 2010 FIFA World Cup game between Algeria and Slovenia in Polokwane. ](/news/2010/06/14/lanseria-international-airport-reopens-after-the-removal-of-the-wreckage-of-yesterday-s-emergency-landing-involving-mainly-al-jazeera-sports.md)
-_Context: Polokwane, Slovenia, Algeria, Al Jazeera Sports, Lanseria International Airport, 2010 FIFA World Cup_
+_Context: Lanseria International Airport, Polokwane, 2010 FIFA World Cup, Algeria, Al Jazeera Sports, Slovenia_

 ##### Ted Kennedy
 ### [New files on American politician Ted Kennedy, which were previously secret, are released. ](/news/2010/06/14/new-files-on-american-politician-ted-kennedy-which-were-previously-secret-are-released.md)